"Emergency Stops" Structured Practice

 Four-wheel ABS – (on most cars) Maintain firm and continuous pressure on the brake while steering to enable four-wheel ABS to work properly.
 Avoid pumping the brake, even if the brake pedal is pulsating.

-When you apply that firm, pressure you’ll feel the brakes grabbing and letting go and you may hear some strange noises.
-That can be scary but it’s normal.
+When you apply that firm pressure, you’ll feel the brakes grabbing and letting go.
+You may hear strange noises which can be scary but it’s normal.
+Practicing with your ABS and being familiar with how they work in your car will prepare you for different situations, especially in cases of emergency.

 In emergency stopping situations, if your car doesn’t have ABS, you’ll still need to pump the brakes to maintain control and keep them from locking.